sprk2012/sprk2012-cfp/linda_liukas_and_terence_lee-the_first_cut_is_deepest/README.md

-# The First Cut is the Deepest
+# The First Cut is Deepest

 > Zen Master Shunryu Suzuki said that  “In the beginner’s mind there are many possibilities, but in the expert’s mind there are few”